yuekaizhang/dynamo/docs/API/nixl_connect/README.md

 # Dynamo NIXL Connect

+Dynamo NIXL Connect specializes in moving data between models/workers in a Dynamo Graph, and for the use cases where registration and memory regions need to be dynamic.
-Dynamo connect provides utilities for using the NIXL base RDMA subsystem via a set of Python classes.
+Dynamo connect provides utilities for such use cases, using the NIXL-based I/O subsystem via a set of Python classes.
-The primary goal of this library to simplify the integration of NIXL based RDMA into inference applications.
+The relaxed registration comes with some performance overheads, but simplifies the integration process.
+Especially for larger data transfer operations, such as between models in a multi-model graph, the overhead would be marginal.
 The `dynamo.nixl_connect` library can be imported by any Dynamo container hosted application.

+> [!Note]
+> Dynamo NIXL Connect will pick the best available method of data transfer available to it.
+> The available methods depend on the hardware and software configuration of the machines and network running the graph.
+> GPU Direct RDMA operations require that both ends of the operation have:
+> - NIC and GPU capable of performing RDMA operations
+> - Device drivers that support GPU-NIC direct interactions (aka "zero copy") and RDMA operations
+> - Network that supports InfiniBand or RoCE
+>
+> With any of the above not satisfied, GPU Direct RDMA will not be available to the graph's workers, and less-optimal methods will be utilized to ensure basic functionality.
+> For additional information, please read this [GPUDirect RDMA](https://docs.nvidia.com/cuda/pdf/GPUDirect_RDMA.pdf) document.

 ```python
 import dynamo.nixl_connect